galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > > 1.
 Unfortunately, we have not detected any target genes.
 > > 2.
 The negative result of our analysis may be due to one of the following causes:
 > > - Brassinosteroid-mediated regulation of gene expression does not involve miRNAs.
-> > - The datasets didn't have  sufficient read depth to detect biologically important genes; sequencing below this threshold will reduce statistical power ({% cite Bass2019 %}).
+> > - The datasets don't have sufficient read depth to detect biologically important genes; sequencing below a certain threshold reduces statistical power ({% cite Bass2019 %}).
 > >
 > {: .solution}
 >